 Serve over gluten free spaghetti with your toppings of choice.

-To make it Paleo simply omit the Worcestershire Sauce, replace the brown sugar with coconut sugar, and serve over the top of zoodles instead of spaghetti (you can see zoodles in the top bowl of chili in the photo in the post)
+Paleo - To make it Paleo simply omit the Worcestershire Sauce, replace the brown sugar with coconut sugar, and serve over the top of zoodles instead of spaghetti (you can see zoodles in the top bowl of chili in the photo in the post)

-The nutrition label is approximate and values may vary based on the brands you use and other factors.
-It assumes 8 servings and is does not include the spaghetti, or any of the other toppings including beans.
+Servings - It assumes 8 servings and is does not include the spaghetti, or any of the other toppings including beans.

-In a Cincinnati Chili the beans are usually served on top of the meat, but if like me you don't mind either way you can simply add them with the meat when it cooks, or warm them through at the end when you add the tomato sauce.
+Beans - In a Cincinnati Chili the beans are usually served on top of the meat, but if like me you don't mind either way you can simply add them with the meat when it cooks, or warm them through at the end when you add the tomato sauce.